jasmehsoccer/isaac-wild-go-trial-/README.md

 ---

 This repo implements the **Runtime Learning Framework** on the Unitree-Go2 robot for the wild environments in Nivida IsaacGym.
+In this framework, a closed-loop system is established for the quadruped robot by incorporating the *Sensing*, *Navigation/Planning* and *Locomotion Control* module.
 <p align="center">
  <img src="./docs/runtime-learning.png" height="460" alt="scene"/>
  <br><b>Fig 1.
-A Sim-to-Sim policy transfer in unforeseen Environment on Quadruped Go2</b>
+Runtime Learning Framework -- A Close-loop System for the Quadruped Robot</b>
 </p>

 ## User Guide

 ### ⚙️ Dependencies

 * *Python - 3.8 or above*
 * *PyTorch - 1.10.0*
 * *Isaac Gym - Preview 4*